 Through its Community Dividend Fund, the Society hands out a five-figure sum every year to voluntary groups which make a difference to the communities they serve.
 Tamworth Co-op has received many accolades for supporting causes on its doorstep, including a coveted national caring award.

-1897 was a landmark year in the Society’s history as it saw the official opening of its Colehill HQ which remains the company’s flagship building and head office.
+1897 was a landmark year in the Society’s history as it saw the official opening of its Colehill HQ which remained the company’s flagship building and head office until 2021.
 The opening of the magnificent emporium coincided with Queen Victoria’s Jubilee.
-It sold everything from boots to hats and has an impressive boardroom.
+It sold everything from boots to hats and had an impressive boardroom.